Family of James Brown settles 15-year battle over his estate | WTOP

 COLUMBIA, S.C.
-(AP) — The family of entertainer James Brown has reached a settlement ending a 15-year battle over the late singer’s estate, according to an attorney involved in the mediation.
+(AP) — The family of entertainer James Brown has reached a settlement ending a 15-year battle over the late singer’s estate, an attorney involved in the mediation said Friday.

-David Black, an attorney representing Brown’s estate, confirmed to The Associated Press on Friday that the agreement was reached July 9.
+David Black, an attorney representing Brown’s estate, confirmed to The Associated Press that the agreement was reached July 9.
 Details of the settlement were not disclosed.

 Legal wrangling over the Godfather of Soul’s estate has been ongoing since his death at the age of 73 on Christmas Day 2006.